bzcheeseman/Dali/README.md

 Zealous use of `std::shared_ptr` appears to be the way of the future for managing both the backpropagation; `<functional>`'s lambda functions keep track of previous memory use in other steps, and the overall forward structure of the operations.

-### MKL Zaziness Problems
+### Intel MKL Support

-On Mac OSX, or more generally when using [Intel's gracious MKL Library](https://software.intel.com/en-us/intel-mkl) you may encounter an interesting bug with [`Eigen`](http://eigen.tuxfamily.org/bz/show_bug.cgi?id=874) where `MKL_BLAS` is shown as undefined during compilation.
+On Mac OSX, or more generally when using [Intel's MKL Library](https://software.intel.com/en-us/intel-mkl) you may encounter an interesting bug with [`Eigen`](http://eigen.tuxfamily.org/bz/show_bug.cgi?id=874) where `MKL_BLAS` is shown as undefined during compilation.

-To fix this bug (feature?) make the modifications listed [here](https://bitbucket.org/eigen/eigen/pull-request/82/fix-for-mkl_blas-not-defined-in-mkl-112/diff) to your Eigen header files and everything should be back to normal.
+To fix this bug make the modifications listed [here](https://bitbucket.org/eigen/eigen/pull-request/82/fix-for-mkl_blas-not-defined-in-mkl-112/diff) to your Eigen header files and everything should return to normal.